 You can praise your kid once in a while.
 But make sure you do not praise the kid at every given opportunity.
 As a parent, you will have to set the standards high.
 Elevate the bar so that your kid can perform better and even out beat the best.

-Nurture the kid and make him feel loved or secured.
+Nurture the kid and make him feel loved or secure.
 But make sure your kid learns how to tackle risks earlier on.
 He/she needs to try, keep failing and bounce back again.
 This way, the child takes efforts towards reaching accomplishment goals to perfection.

-If you keep praising the kids all the time, they think that they are super-perfect.
+If you keep praising the kids all the time, they think that they are super perfect.
 They become egomaniacs who cannot take stern comments from teachers or peers in a light-hearted fashion.

 We are not asking the child to emulate a superhero or a brave cop by doing things out of the way.
 But the child can be encouraged to take age-appropriate risks.
 In order to build the competency level at par.
 You will have to encourage the kid to take bolder risks, play with chances and then take accountability for what he/she has done.

 A simple illustration can prove my point.
 At a cultural event, there was this mum of a two-year-old kid named ‘Philip’.
 He tried carrying a huge can of pop candy.
 The mom neither praised him nor ran to his rescue.
 She just wanted to observe his actions.
 As expected the boy did drop the large jar of candy on the floor.
 At the same time, he immediately called upon a waitress and did his bit to clean up the mess as well.
 This way, you need to allow kids to take chances and then resolve the situation.
-This can instill a greater degree of self-confidence among your children.
+This can instill a greater degree of self-confidence in your children.

 Personal choices are one’s own only when the girl reaches eighteen or nineteen years old.
 That is the biggest blunder most of the parents make.
 This way, the child barely knows how to decide between the good and the bad.